paschmann/rasa-ui/README.md

 npm start
 ```

 - Update your package.json file to include the IP Addresses of your postgrest and rasa servers.
 - Update your web/src/app.js file to include the IP Addresses of your local middleware server and postgrest server

 Your web application should be available on http://localhost:5001

+## Logging

+Since Rasa UI can be used to log events/intent parsing/training etc. we would suggest changing your endpoints for your API calls to "pass through" the Rasa UI middleware layer.
+All API requests are simply forwarded, logged and then returned.

+e.g. Instead of calling: http://localhost:5000/parse?q=hello%20there rather call: http://localhost:5001/api/parse?q=hello%20there

 ## Contributing